Silenthrax/QUIZE/README.md

 This project was a fun way to practice **JavaScript**!
 I'm always working to improve myself and learn new skills.
 After all, why settle for ordinary when you can aim for the top?

-_"sumit's mindset: To grow stronger and outdo yourself every day."_
+_"gojo's mindset: To grow stronger and outdo yourself every day."_